 If you have a multimeter, just find another set of wires that will give you 12 volts.
 All you need to do in this case is to splice the wires and tap the remote wires to each one.
 Of course, you should match polarity (+ and -).

 Only do this if you have some knowledge of electronics and know what you are doing!

-Connecting up your factory stereo to your amplifier is quite easy.
-You can use one of three methods – connecting to the fuse box, the cigarette lighter or simply finding a 12V source to power the amp.
+Connecting your factory stereo to your amplifier is quite easy.
+You can use one of three methods – connecting to the fuse box, the cigarette lighter, or simply finding a 12V source to power the amp.
 Whichever method you use, we wish you all the best!

 If you are looking for other ways to turn on your amplifier without a remote wire, check out our guide on how to turn on the amplifier without a remote wire.